 John Hemmings: Enslaved Joiner of Monticello Monday, June 28 at 4:30 p.m.

 Amanda Doggett discusses John Hemmings and his contribution to building Thomas Jefferson’s home on the little hill.

 1 hour – Requires a $5 program ticket in addition to museum admission.

-Explore the Folk Art collection then make a craft inspired by an object on exhibit.
-Additional $5 program ticket required in addition to museum admission.
+Explore the Folk Art collection then make a craft inspired by an object on exhibit. $5 ticket

 AROUND THE GALLERIES

 Daily 10:30 a.m.
 Meet in South Campbell Gallery